 Prioritize These 3 Simple Rules

 - Make your website a helpful, educational resource for the ideal clients that you want to attract.

-If your website home page is doing things like advertising the price of your services, or advertising discounts or something like that, almost like an e-commerce website, there may be something majorly wrong with your strategy.
+If your website's home page does things like advertising the price of your services or advertising discounts or something like that, almost like an e-commerce website, there may be something majorly wrong with your strategy.

 How does your colocation hosting website perform?
 What kinds of goals are you working towards?
 Let us know your progress in the Comments below.